-CHAPTER FOUR: CLIMATE HEALTH IMPACTS AND ADAPTATION STRATEGIES
+CHAPTER FOUR: CLIMATE HEALTH IMPACTS AND ADAPTATION STRATEIGES

 - The Klamath River and its tributaries, forests, grasslands and high country are essential for the cultural, spiritual, economic and physical health of Karuk people. - Physical health impacts of climate change include heat stress, increasing rates of asthma, food and water contamination, and diet related diseases in the face of reduced access to traditional foods. - There are serious negative health consequences of smoke from both human cultural ignitions and wildfires.
-However, neither the ecological or environmental justice/health dimensions of smoke are well understood. - Policies that attempt to create smoke exclusion without understanding the different circumstances under which smoke is generated, are not only misguided and ineffective, they result in more hazardous smoke conditions for human health, without producing the ecosystem or human mental and physical health benefits. - Mental health dimensions of climate change include stress and anxiety related to wildfires, smoke and emergency events, and cultural and spiritual impacts of ecosystem decline and species loss. - Immediate adaptation needs involve increased coordination with other departments, development of emergency management program, smoke monitoring, and expansion of individual and community cooling centers and air purifying resources. - Long term adaptation needs involve planning for increased occurrences of physical and mental health challenges.
+However, neither the ecological or environmental justice/health dimensions of smoke are well understood. - Policies that attempt to create smoke exclusion without understanding the different circumstances under which smoke is generated, are not only misguided and ineffective, they result in more hazardous smoke conditions for human health, without producing the ecosystem or human mental and physical health benefits. - Mental health dimensions of climate change include stress and anxiety related to wildfires, smoke and emergency events, and cultural and spiritual impacts of ecosystem decline and species loss. - Immediate adaptation needs involve increased coordination with other departments, development of emergency management program, smoke monitoring, and expansion of individual and community cooling centers and air purifying resources. - Long term adaptation needs involve planning for increased occurrences of physical and mental conditions.

 Human and environmental health are intimately connected.
 The Klamath River and its tributaries, forests, grasslands and high country are essential for the cultural, spiritual, economic and physical health of Karuk people.
 Physical and mental health are embedded in ecosystem health and cultural activities.
 Across North American western land management policies have already compromised the health and abundance of species of cultural importance to tribes, resulting in cultural loss and mental and physical health impacts (Hoover 2013, LaDuke 1999).
-The changing climate poses a number of other physical human health risks including increases in the rates of diseases

-"The cultural impacts of climate change are just the latest in a long thread of what Jacob (2013) calls "soul wounds" imparted upon indigenous communities as a result of colonialism and a capitalist economy." transmitted by food, water and insects, rising pollen production (leading to higher rates of asthma and allergies), and increases in both heat related deaths and deaths related to extreme weather events (NAS 2008).
+The changing climate poses a number of other physical human health risks including increases in the rates of diseases transmitted by food, water and insects, rising pollen production (leading to higher rates of asthma and allergies), and increases in both heat related deaths and deaths related to extreme weather events (NAS 2008).
 For Karuk people traditional foods such as salmon, acorn, elk, deer, berries and teas are vitally important for physical and mental health.
 As riverine temperatures in the Klamath and tributaries continue to increase, salmon and other cool water dependent species are increasingly at risk.
 Already dangerously high levels of toxic blue-green algae are also expected to rise with increasing water temperatures.
 The stresses associated with the impacts of climate change also pose risks for mental health.
 Physical health or even shear survival may also be compromised for indigenous peoples carrying out hunting and gathering activities in changing landscapes.
 Climate change poses threats not only to physical health, but also to mental health, particularly for people and communities with strong cultural, economic and/or spiritual ties to the land (Cunsolo Willox et al. 2013, McNamara and Westoby 2011).
 Both access to an intact natural environment and participation in one's culture are widely recognized as vital for psychological well-being.
 There are multiple mental health stressors associated with climate change including grief and trauma related to species loss, general stress from emergency situations, longer term smoke exposure, workplace stress and cultural loss.
 Indigenous people in the U.S. already contend with the daunting task of processing centuries of historical trauma resulting from colonialism, a fact that has led to high rates of substance abuse, suicide, and violence within indigenous communities (Maracle 1996, Mokuau 2002, Ross 1998, Smith 2005, Strickland et al. 2006, Weaver 2009).